 Fist of Fury (1972)

-Legendary martial artist Bruce Lee is out for revenge in Fist of Fury, one of the few feature films that he was able to make before his death in 1973.
+In Fist of Fury, Bruce Lee is out for revenge.
+This is another of the few feature films that he was able to make before his death in 1973.

 Fist of Fury stars Lee as Chen Zhen, a renowned martial artist who discovers that his former master has died.
 He soon learns that he was poisoned by a rival dojo and sets about getting revenge on the killers.

 Bruce Lee’s film career may have been cut short, but that has raised each film’s profile and makes it special to see the skill Lee exhibits in them.
 Fist of Fury is no exception.

 Ip Man, the legendary martial artist who trained Bruce Lee, has been the subject of many films, but The Grandmaster stands out not only for its incredible fights, but the beauty with which they are shot.